The .DS_Store Strikes Back: Finder Edition

 -

 Just kidding, there are no best available solutions for this problem.
-That’s why I said mount the remote server as a local drive by Finder is not an elegant solution (Check this.
+That’s why using Finder to mount remote servers as local drives is not an elegant solution (Check this.

 -